 When the Rocket’s resumed play against Bowling Green, the Peace Pipe was instated

-a basketball award.
-Allegedly, there used to be a observance involving
+as a basketball award.
+Allegedly, there used to be a observance involving journalistic

-the pipe until the renewal of the tradition the following basketball
+pipe until the renewal of the tradition the following basketball season.
+Unfortunately

 Songfest, The University of Toledo's second longest standing tradition, began in 1937 as an outdoor singing festival to promote unity among Toledo's fraternities.
 The first songfest consisted of a group of six fraternities who sang old college songs on the lawn behind University Hall.
 This musical tradition has brought together both campus and community for a night of excitement and entertainment.
 Songfest began as a men's competition and was part of the annual May Day Celebration.